-(7) Any person convicted and sentenced by the Tribunal under sub- section (6) to imprisonment for any period, or to pay a fine exceeding fifteen thousand rupees, may prefer an appeal to the High Court.
+(7) Any person convicted and sentenced by the Tribunal under subsection (6) to imprisonment for any period, or to pay a fine exceeding fifteen thousand rupees, may prefer an appeal to the High Court.

-(8) A Tribunal may, on its own motion or on the application of a Party, transfer any application or proceeding from a Labour Court within its jurisdiction to any other such Labour Court.
+(8) A Tribunal may, on its own motion or on the application of a party, transfer any application or proceeding from a Labour Court within its jurisdiction to any other such Labour Court.

-(9) Notwithstanding anything contained in sub-section (3) if in an appeal preferred to it against the order of a Labour Court directing the re- reinstatement of a workman, the Tribunal makes an order staying the operation of the order of the Labour Court, the Tribunal shall decide such appeal within twenty days of its being preferred:
+(9) Notwithstanding anything contained in sub-section (3) if in an appeal preferred to it against the order of a Labour Court directing the reinstatement of a workman, the Tribunal makes an order staying the operation of the order of the Labour Court, the Tribunal shall decide such appeal within twenty days of its being preferred:

-Provided that, if such appeal is not decided within the period aforesaid, the order of the Tribunal shall stand vacated on the expiration of that period.
+Provided that, if such appeal is not decided within the period aforesaid, the order of the Tribunal shall stand vacated on the expiry of that period.

-56. Settlements and awards on whom binding.- (1) A settlement arrived at in the course of a conciliation proceedings, or otherwise between the employer and the collective bargaining agent or an award of an arbitrator prescribed under section 47, or an award or decision of a Labour Court delivered under section 54 or the decision of the Tribunal under section 55 shall-
+56. (1) A settlement arrived at in the course of a conciliation proceedings, or otherwise between the employer and the collective bargaining agent or an award of an arbitrator prescribed under section 47, or an award or decision of a Labour Court delivered under section 54 or the decision of the Tribunal under section 55 shall-